meg4ik/pynecore/docs/faq.md

 ### How does PyneCore relate to TradingView?

 PyneCore is not affiliated with or endorsed by TradingView.
 It is an independent project that aims to be compatible with Pine Script functionality while offering the advantages of Python.
-PyneCore strives to match TradingView's Pine Script calculations with high precision (up to 14 decimal places where applicable).
+PyneCore strives to match TradingView's Pine Script calculations with precision testing with tolerances of 0.001% (relative) and 0.00000001 (absolute).

 ### Is PyneCore free to use?